1n0r1/monster-siren-download/README.md

 ### Note:

-The API offers .mp3 and .wav, but the program convert .wav to .mp3, which is lossy.
-If you care about the quality, I suggest convert .wav to .flac and fill metadata on .flac instead (since .wav can't do metadata). .flac use Vorbis instead of ID3 so filling metadata is a bit different.
+The API offers .mp3 and .wav, but the program convert .wav to .flac since .wav can't do metadata.

 ### Requirements: